Restaurant News

 Locale Neighborhood Italian Restaurant

-Mixing in old Italian classics with amazing local products, and a few twists from the kitchen, Locale Neighborhood Italian Restaurant is a Tucson destination.
-With a bustling venue, Locale feels like an Italian villa with spacious outdoor and indoor seating, Tuscan-style interior design, modern wooden tables, and wine shelves that adorn the walls.
-Everything is made from scratch, from the pasta, pizzas, and bread from the Locale Bakery.
-To start, get the creamy burrata with sweet tomatoes and extra virgin olive oil drizzle.
-As your main entrée try the handmade Sfoglia, topped with braised pork, mushrooms, saba dandelion greens, and a sprinkle of parmesan.
+Locale Neighborhood Italian Restaurant is a Tucson destination.
+The bustling venue feels like an Italian villa with spacious outdoor and indoor seating, Tuscan-style interior design, modern wooden tables and wine shelves along the walls.
+Everything is made from scratch including the pasta, pizzas and bread from the Locale Bakery.
+To start, get the creamy burrata with sweet tomatoes and extra virgin olive oil.
+As your main entrée try the handmade Sfoglia, topped with braised pork, mushrooms, saba dandelion greens and a sprinkle of parmesan.
 Perfect for any graduation ceremonies, first dates, or birthday celebrations, Locale is a special treat.

 click to enlarge